uhhhm/CS.11.02-Lab.2.1/README.md

 # CS.11.02-Lab.2.1

-Your task is to implement all of the methods described below in a class called *Main*.
+Your task is to implement all of the **eight methods** described below in a class called **Main**.
+For each method that you implement, you will **call your method inside the main method** and **store it in an appropriately named variable**.
+You will then **print out this varible's contents** to the console.
-You should pass all of the tests in the MainTest class (provided).
+You should pass all of the tests in the **MainTest** class (provided).

+Note that unlike Lab 1, in Lab 2 you are provided with a class called **MainTest**.
+This class is not to be edited.
+That is, you will not write or edit any code inside the MainTest class.
+You may, however, wish to comment out certain test cases that you are not currently testing.

 When we wish to output a value to the console, we use the statement: